oracle-livelabs/developer/dev-ai-data-platform/discover-and-catalog/discover-and-catalog-mvp.md

 ## Introduction

-This lab is designed to give the Data Engineer/Architect experience utilizing the **Data Catalog** and **Data Load Connections** tools, to simply access of data that resides inside the database and on cloud object storage.
+This lab is designed to demonstrate how tools in Oracle’s Data Platform can be used to discover and provide access data in cloud object storage.

-To create the loan products iused by the Loan Officer in the demo, the Data Engineer first needed to access external funding data and combine it with Bank business rules to create the end loan products that were sold to customers.

-In this lab, you’ll learn how to find, connect, and use data from **Object Storage** via **Oracle’s Data Catalog** and **Autonomous Database (ADB)**.
-Follow these steps to set up everything you need for seamless, real-time data access—without jumping through complicated hoops.
-After these steps, you’ll have a smooth setup that lets you **discover**, **connect**, and **query** data no matter where it lives—in Oracle Database or in Object Storage—giving you a powerful, unified view of all your information. 🌐📊

-Enjoy exploring! 🚀
+Having this access is crucial for someone,such as the loan approval officer in our demo, because it directly impacts their ability to efficiently, securely, and compliantly perform their duties.

 Estimated Lab Time: 45 minutes